saravmani/mycloud/Rem/Self/Cloud/CloudFoundry_PFC/CloudFoundry-basics.md

 ###### What CF push command do
+- Check YML file in local directroy (we can able to pass non standard YML file path as parameter to the command)
+- Cloud controller get intimation about new applicaion and CC will stores the meta data of the applicaition
 - run push command with run pack
 - Uploades the files
 - then creates deployment artifact by combining buildpack+source code+dependencies+configuration